nwjs/node/onboarding.md

   labels.
 The `fast-track` label should cause the Node.js GitHub bot to post a comment in the pull request asking collaborators to approve the pull request by leaving a 👍 reaction on the comment.
-* Run CI on the pull request.
+* Optional: Run CI on the pull request.
 Use the `node-test-pull-request` CI task.
+As a convenience, you may apply the `request-ci` label to the pull request to have a GitHub Actions workflow start the Jenkins CI task for you.
 * After two Collaborator approvals for the change and two Collaborator approvals for fast-tracking, land the PR.
 * If there are not enough approvals within a reasonable time, consider the